 As a leader, you are constantly on the lookout for how to find a shortcut to the desired outcome, without compromising the standards.
 Instead, you are pushing the standards higher and asking for more.
 You have this focus even when there is a lot of pressure on your shoulders for changing technology, strategy, milestones or members of the team.

 Empower And Be Empowered

-A good leader can also act as a person that empower others to make decisions and take initiatives.
+A good leader can also act like a person that empowers others to make decisions and take initiative.
 You want your team to be independent when it comes to execution and moving things forward.
-Of course, you will be in a position to take most of the major decision under your belt, but your people should be empowered to actively use their best judgment.
+Of course, you will be in a position to take most of the major decisions under your belt, but your people should be empowered to actively use their best judgment.